enjoy-digital/litex/doc/wishbone_burst_benchmark.md

 The 512-bit result is about 37.5% faster than the pre-burst 491.9KiB/s baseline and about 24.7% faster than the current default 128-bit L2 result.
-This needs an FPGA resource/timing sweep before changing defaults.
+The Arty A7-35 FPGA sweep below shows the associated resource cost.

 ## Digilent Arty A7-35 Vivado Build